ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 This page assumes that you want to install PyGeometry in developer mode so that you can modify the source and enhance it.
-You can install PyGeometry from PyPI or from the `pygeometry repository <https://github.com/ansys/pygeometry>`_ on GitHub.
+You can install PyGeometry from PyPI or from the `PyGeometry repository <https://github.com/ansys/pygeometry>`_ on GitHub.

 Package dependencies
 --------------------